luord/luord.github.io/content/pages/about.md

 status: published
 order: 1

-I am Luis Orduz, a software engineer with sysadmin tendencies.
+I am Luis Orduz, a software engineer with operator tendencies.
 Or, to put it another way, I got a degree in Systems Engineering[^syseng] back in 2013 and have been working (mostly) as a full-stack web application developer that sometimes handles (some) infrastructure management ever since.
 If you want a